Soylacarli/Geoeditors/README.md

 ## Overview

-This project provides a Jupyter Notebook that visualizes the edits and editors of Wikimedia projects for each country.
+This project provides a Jupyter Notebook that visualizes the edits and editors of Wikimedia projects for a country of a choice.
 The data is sourced directly from the Wikimedia Foundation and has been processed to maintain privacy through differential privacy techniques.
+You can find more information about the dataset [here](https://analytics.wikimedia.org/published/datasets/geoeditors_monthly/00_README.html).

+The initial set-up was done by HTriedman (WMF), and you can find the example [here](https://public-paws.wmcloud.org/User:HTriedman%20(WMF)/private_geoeditors_data_access.ipynb).

 ## Features

-* **Dynamic Visualization** : Instantaneous plots showcasing edits and editors for Wikipedia, Wikimedia Commons, and Wikidata.
+* **Visualization** : Instantaneous plots showcasing edits and editors for Wikipedia, Wikimedia Commons, and Wikidata.
 * **Country-specific Data** : Easily adjustable to view data for different countries.
-* **User Level Segmentation** : Options to segment data based on user levels.
 * **Data Frequency** : Choice between monthly or weekly data representation.

 ## Getting Started